- Home

 Learn more about:

-- Ways to control fluid in the abdomen
+Ways to drain or control fluid in the abdomen

 Peritoneal tap

-Also known as paracentesis, a peritoneal tap drains fluid from the abdomen.
-Your doctor will numb the area with a local anaesthetic into the abdomen and insert a needle through the skin into the peritoneal cavity.
+In peritoneal mesothelioma, a peritoneal tap (also known as paracentesis) drains fluid from the abdomen.
+Your doctor will numb the area with a local anaesthetic and insert a needle through the skin into the peritoneal cavity.
 An ultrasound may guide the needle to the fluid.
-The needle is connected to a bag for the fluid to drain into.
-It takes a few hours for all the fluid to collect into a drainage bag.
+The needle is connected to a bag for the fluid to drain into over a few hours.
 A peritoneal tap may be done while you are still having tests.
-You usually don’t have to stay overnight after a peritoneal tap.
+You usually don’t have to stay overnight in hospital after a peritoneal tap.

 Indwelling peritoneal catheter

 If fluid keeps building up around the abdomen, a small tube can be inserted to allow fluid to flow into a bottle.
-This is known as an indwelling peritoneal catheter or drain and is managed similarly to an indwelling pleural catheter.
+This is known as an indwelling peritoneal catheter or drain.

 Heated chemotherapy